-1. If a CSE's counterparty is an end-user, credit support agreements ("CSAs") should not be required by regulation.
+- 1. Nonfinancial Entities. - (a) If a CSE's counterparty is an end-user, credit support agreements ("CSAs") should not be required by regulation.

-Congressional intent - The Commission's proposal ("CFTC Proposal") requires CSEs to enter into a CSA with all counterparties.
-15 However, Congress did not intend that the Dodd-Frank Act impose margin requirements on non-financial end-users.
+Congressional intent - The Prudential Regulators' proposal ("PR Proposal") requires CSEs to enter into a CSA with all counterparties, subject to certain thresholds.15 However, Congress did not intend that the Dodd-Frank Act impose margin requirements on non-financial end-users.
 Senators Lincoln and Dodd specifically addressed Congressional intent regarding the treatment of end-users in a colloquy.
-They stated that "[t]he legislation does not authorize the regulators to impose margin on end-users....it is imperative that the regulators do not unnecessarily divert working capital from our economy into margin accounts....Congress clearly stated in this bill that the margin and capital requirements are not to be imposed on end-users."
-16 Chairman Frank concurred and stated that "[w]e do differentiate between end-users and others.
+They stated that "[t]he legislation does not authorize the regulators to impose margin on end-users....it is imperative that the regulators do not unnecessarily divert working capital from our economy into margin accounts....Congress clearly stated in this bill that the margin and capital requirements are not to be imposed on end-users."16 Chairman Frank concurred and stated that "[w]e do differentiate between end-users and others.
 The marginal requirements are not on end-users."17